jeffbass/imagenode/README.rst

 **imagehub**, only about 20 images are sent each time the water starts flowing or stops flowing.
-Instead of many thousands of images an hour showing a mostly unmoving farm area, our critter cams spot coyotes, raccoons and rabbits and only send event messages and images when something is seen actually moving about.
+Instead of many thousands of images an hour showing a mostly unmoving farm area, our critter cams spot coyotes, raccoons and rabbits and only sends event messages and images when something is seen actually moving about.

 **imagenode** provides image capture, event detection and transmission services as part of a distributed computer vision system that includes multiple computers with cameras, sensors, database hubs and communication links.
 See `Using imagenode in distributed computer vision projects <docs/imagenode-uses.rst>`_ for a more detailed explanation of the overall project design.
-See the `Yin Yang Ranch project <https://github.com/jeffbass/yin-yang-ranch>`_. for more details about the architecture of the **imagenode** <--> **imagezmq** <--> **imagehub** system.
+See the `Yin Yang Ranch project <https://github.com/jeffbass/yin-yang-ranch>`_ for more details about the architecture of the **imagenode** <--> **imagezmq** <--> **imagehub** system.